-Keeping oneself abreast with recent developments in education and life: Using online apps and other resources students are made aware of the latest trends in education, the opportunities, challenges and threats lying ahead of them.
+Keeping oneself abreast with recent developments in education and life: Students are educated about the most recent educational trends, as well as the opportunities, challenges, and threats that lie ahead of them, through the use of online apps and other resources.
 This prepares them for the future.